 The options for a probation revocation are all over the map.
 They range from complete dismissal of the revocation to prison and everything in between.
 Mimi has 25 years experience dealing with probation revocations of all different types of charges.
 In her experience, she has seen probation revocation matters disposed of without motions to revoke filed.
 She has also seen revocations completely dismissed (which are generally accompanied by a resolution agreed to by all parties).

-If you messed up while being on probation, it is not time to throw in the towel.
+If you messed up while being on probation, do not throw in the towel.
 Now, more than ever, it is time to take productive measures to address the situation and positively moved forward.
-Although you may in large part be at the mercy of the court, you are responsible for making the best out of the situation and we are here to help.
+Although you may be at the mercy of the court, you are responsible for making the best out of the situation and we are here to help.
 Everyone makes mistakes.
 What matters is how we respond.
 We, at the Coffey Firm, are here to do the best we can to getting you back to your best self, for your sake and the sake of everyone else.
 Nothing is ever a lost cause.
 Don’t give up.
 Give us a call quickly so we can fix this situation.
 Mimi has fixed thousands just like yours, if not worse.

 More about Mimi Coffey